Sean ‘Diddy’ Combs’ homes have been raided by US law enforcement. Here’s what we know

 Cassie said that the pattern of abuse began as soon as their relationship started and that, as she was trying to end it in 2018, he forced her into her Los Angeles home and raped her.

-Her accusations against Combs were brought through the New York Adult Survivors Act (ASA), which expired at midnight on 23 November 2023
+Her accusations against Diddy were brought through the New York Adult Survivors Act (ASA), which expired at midnight on 23 November 2023

 The act provided survivors a one-year window to pursue civil litigation regardless of when the abuse occurred, meaning incidents from decades were finally brought to light.

+Diddy is reportedly cancelling his plans and staying put in the US to fight against any allegations that he was involved in gun, drug, and sex trafficking.

+Sources who spoke with the Los Angeles Times said that Diddy was planning to leave for a spring break vacation with his daughters, but has since cancelled those plans.
+He reportedly still has his passport.

-In a statement in December, following the lawsuit brought by Jane Doe, he called the claims “sickening” and said his accusers were “looking for a quick payday”.
+In a statement in December following the lawsuit brought by Jane Doe, Diddy called the claims “sickening” and said his accusers were “looking for a quick payday”.

 “Let me be absolutely clear: I did not do any of the awful things being alleged,” he said in a statement.
 “I will fight for my name, my family and for the truth.”